 It’s possible to get the price down if you book when you arrive in the city of El Calafate.
 Many of the tour agencies will offer discounts on last-minute bookings.

 I booked my tour directly with Hielo Y Aventura in their El Calafate office.
 I paid 250,000 ARS with transfers (about $250 USD with the Mastercard exchange rate at the time).
-As you can see, it’s considerably cheaper to book in El Calafate.
+As you can see, booking in El Calafate is considerably cheaper.
 However, there’s a big catch… you might not get a space.

 The minitrekking is one of the most popular activities in El Calafate and at the Perito Moreno Glacier.
 In the peak season, the activity can sell out weeks in advance.
 I was lucky as they had one space left across the four days I was in El Calafate.